 by Susan Flantzer © Unofficial Royalty 2017

 Lady Joan Beaufort, the wife of James I, King of Scots, was born around 1404 in England.
 She was the third of the six children and the first of the two daughters of John Beaufort, 1st Earl of Somerset and Margaret Holland.
-Her mother was the daughter of Thomas Holland, 2nd Earl of Kent, who was the eldest son of Joan, 4th Countess of Kent, known as “The Fair Maid of Kent” from her first marriage to Thomas Holland, 1st Earl of Kent, 2nd Baron Holland.
+Her mother was the daughter of Thomas Holland, 2nd Earl of Kent, the eldest son of Joan, 4th Countess of Kent, known as “The Fair Maid of Kent” from her first marriage to Thomas Holland, 1st Earl of Kent, 2nd Baron Holland.
 Joan of Kent later married Edward, Prince of Wales (the Black Prince), the eldest son of King Edward III of England, and was the mother of King Richard II of England.

 Joan Beaufort’s father John Beaufort, 1st Earl of Somerset was the eldest of the four children of John of Gaunt, son of King Edward III, and his mistress Katherine Swynford.
 Their children were given the surname “Beaufort” after a former French possession of John of Gaunt.
 John of Gaunt and Katherine Swynford married on January 13, 1396, at Lincoln Cathedral in England.
 After the marriage of John and Katherine, their four children were legitimized by both King Richard II of England and Pope Boniface IX.
 After John of Gaunt’s eldest son from his first marriage to Blanche of Lancaster deposed his first cousin King Richard II in 1399, the new King Henry IV inserted a phrase excepta regali dignitate (“except royal status”) in the documents that had legitimized his Beaufort half-siblings which barred them from the throne.